300 Tools ReviewedUpdated Weekly

 Quadrant Analysis

-Kubernetes, Docker, Terraform combine large, active communities with strong growth momentum.
-Open-source tools dominate this quadrant — 3 of 6 Leaders are free or open source.
+Kubernetes, Terraform, Claude Code combine large, active communities with strong growth momentum.
+Open-source tools dominate this quadrant — 1 of 4 Leaders are free or open source.

 💡 Key Takeaways